List of The Big O characters: R.D.

 R.D. (アール-ディ, Āru-Di), short for Red Destiny (レッド・デスティニー, Reddo Desutinī), is the titular character of the first-season finale.
-She is R. Dorothy's "evil twin", an android of the same make and model.
-Red is a serial killer who targets foreigners that claim to have memories of forty years prior.
+She is R. Dorothy's "doppleganger", an android of the same make and model.
+R.D is a serial killer who targets foreigners that claim to have memories of forty years prior.
 Her calling card is a message that reads "Cast in the Name of God, Ye not Guilty", the same reading on the Megadeuses screens when activated.
 She is destroyed after Big O mysteriously reactivates and arrives to protect Roger Smith.

-Though identical to Dorothy physically, Red has a more robotic, computerized voice, and displays psychotic facial expressions as she chases Roger through the subways.
+Though identical to Dorothy physically, R.D has a more robotic, computerized voice, and displays psychotic facial expressions as she chases Roger through the subways.
 The character is seen again, through flashback, during "Negotiations With The Dead".
 In Act:25, it is revealed she was activated by Alex Rosewater.
-Her overall appearance strikingly resembles Little Red Riding Hood.